ovn-org/ovn-kubernetes/README.md

 For both the modes to work, a user has to install and start Open vSwitch in each VM/host that he plans to run his containers.

+Installing Open vSwitch is out of scope of this documentation.
+You can read [INSTALL.md] for that.
+That documentation inturn links to platform specific installations.
+If you use packages to install OVS, you should install both OVS and OVN related packages.
+You can also read the following quick-start quide for Ubuntu that installs OVS and OVN from source:  [INSTALL.UBUNTU.md]

 The "overlay" mode
 ==================